- Who are your audience – aim the talk at them, what will interest them? Make your story relevant to the audience (see below)

 - Speak to back of room and control pace of delivery (we may speak faster when nervous), louder and slower than in normal speech

-- Alter the pace of presentation to emphasise key points and cover straightforward background material quickly
+- Alter the pace (tone, timing) of the presentation to emphasise key points and cover straightforward background material quickly

 - Avoid bad habits (e.g. umm’s, repeated hand behaviour)